 Type IIx (or Fast Twitch B) – These fibers contract rapidly and are the most resistant to fatigue of all muscle fiber types.
 They rely primarily on anaerobic metabolism to produce energy.
 Type IIx fibers are large in diameter and can be pale because of their low myoglobin content.

-Now that we know the three different muscle fibers let’s talk about how they can affect your body type.
+Now that we know the three different muscle fibers let’s discuss how they can affect your body type.

-If you have a predominance of slow-twitch muscle fibers, you’re likely to be more endurance-oriented.
-This means you can sustain activity for long periods of time without tiring.
+You’re likely to be more endurance-oriented if you have a predominance of slow-twitch muscle fibers.
+This means you can sustain activity for long periods without tiring.
 Slow-twitch muscle fibers are great for long-distance running, swimming, and biking.

-If you have a predominance of fast-twitch muscle fibers, you’re likely to be more muscular.
-This means you can generate a lot of force quickly, but you may tire more easily than someone with a higher proportion of slow-twitch fibers.
+You’re likely to be more muscular if you have a predominance of fast-twitch muscle fibers.
+This means you can quickly generate a lot of force, but you may tire more easily than someone with a higher proportion of slow-twitch fibers.
 Fast-twitch muscle fibers are great for sprinting, weightlifting, and jumping.

-If you have an equal mix of slow-twitch and fast-twitch muscle fibers, you’re likely to be somewhere between the two extremes.
-This means you can sustain activity for a moderate amount of time and generate a moderate force.
+If you have an equal mix of slow-twitch and fast-twitch muscle fibers, you will likely be between the two extremes.
+This means you can sustain activity for a long time and generate a moderate force.
 This type is well-suited for activities like soccer, tennis, and basketball.

 The last word on the difference between muscle body types